 Class size is capped at 24 students, regardless of how many are taking the course for college credit.

-Prerequisites: Two years high school Italian
+Prerequisites: Two years high school Italian completing most recent course with C or better

 FRIT-M 250 Intermediate Italian II (3 cr)